 Incomplete Work in Course: Incompletes for this course are only given under the most extraordinary and documented circumstances.
-When FOR VALID REASON (S) you do not complete the work assigned in a course (including the final exam, papers, etc.) and in the view of the instructor still have a reasonable chance to pass the course, you will be given the grade of IN (incomplete).
-You must explain the reason to the instructor or, in the absence of the instructor, to the department chair and arrange a schedule for making up the missing course work.
+When a student FOR VALID REASON (S) does not complete the work assigned in a course (including the final exam, papers, etc.) and in the view of the instructor still has a reasonable chance to pass the course, the student shall be given the grade IN (incomplete).
+The student must explain the reason to the instructor or, in the absence of the instructor, to the department chair and arrange a schedule for making up the missing course work.
 These steps must be taken as soon as possible and no later than the end of the second week of the following semester.
-You will then be given the opportunity to complete the course without penalty beyond previously established penalties for lateness.
+The student shall then be given the opportunity to complete the course without penalty beyond previously established penalties for lateness."
 Students averaging "C" or above are eligible to request an incomplete grade.